Beer Abuse, Addiction, And Treatment Options

 The short-term effects of beer will vary based on the amount an individual drinks.
 Many people drink beer to help them unwind, while others abuse it as a means to cope with stress, trauma, grief, mood, or mental illness.

 When a person starts drinking beer, they may become more sociable, excitable, or outgoing.
-As more beer is consumed, the drug’s effect can be unpredictable.
+As more of it is consumed, the drug’s effect can be unpredictable.

 - reduced tension